-Air to Water heating systems are a type of heat pump that use small amounts of electricity to extract heat from the air outside, even on a cold day, and transforms this into usable heat inside your home.
+Air to Water heating systems are a type of heat pump that uses small amounts of electricity to extract heat from the air outside, even on a cold day, and transform this into usable heat inside your home.

 This happens with the help of an indoor and outdoor unit, using a refrigeration-type process along with a compression cycle.
 A bit like a fridge but in reverse!

 The Heat Pump is located outside the home, and the heat pump’s indoor unit is connected to the water storage tank, which circulates the hot water through the heating system.

 This will heat radiators, giving you a consistent cozy temperature in every room of your home, plenty of hot water and it can also run your underfloor heating.

 If you would like to explore the suitability of a Heat Pump for your home, book a free, no-obligation consultation call with us, we would be delighted to discuss your Home Energy Upgrades project with you.